Missouri scores in all phases in 50-0 victory over SEMO

-COLUMBIA, Mo.
-(AP) — Larry Rountree III had two touchdown runs for Missouri, and the Tigers scored on offense, defense and special teams in the first quarter and cruised to a 50-0 victory over Southeast Missouri State on Saturday night.
+The Tigers were haunted by missed tackles in their season-opening loss at Wyoming.
+They rebounded by holding West Virginia to just 171 yards and seven points last week before dominating SEMO.

+For the second straight week, Missouri scored a defensive touchdown.
+This time, linebacker Cale Garrett intercepted a Daniel Santacaterina pass and returned it 27 yards for a touchdown in the first quarter.

-Missouri (2-1) opened a 27-0 first quarter by scoring every which way.
-Rountree rushed for a 3-yard touchdown, Kelly Bryant floated a 3-yard TD pass to tight end Albert Okwuegbunam, Cale Garrett returned an interception 27 yards for a score and Richaud Floyd took a punt 71 yards to the end zone.
+That was part of an early all-phases assault by Missouri.
+The Tigers opened a 27-0 first-quarter lead.
+In addition to Garrett’s score, Larry Rountree III rushed for a 3-yard touchdown, Kelly Bryant floated a 3-yard TD pass to tight end Albert Okwuegbunam and Richaud Floyd took a punt 71 yards to the end zone.

+“We have a 0-0 mentality, approaching every drive as a new opportunity, being able to get takeaways, too,” Garrett said.

-Rountree finished with 142 yards rushing on 18 carries to help the Tigers pile up a 501-94 edge in total yards.
+Rountree finished with 142 yards rushing and two touchdowns on 18 carries.
 Bryant completed 15 of 20 passes for 225 yards and a touchdown.
 Jalen Knox caught two passes for 104 yards.

-Missouri extended the lead to 37-0 at halftime and 47-0 after three quarters.
 Tyler Badie carried seven times for 73 yards and a touchdown.
 Tucker McCann converted field goals of 52, 44 and 42 yards.

-Daniel Santacaterina was 7-of-22 passing for 45 yards for the Redhawks (1-2).
+Santacaterina was 7-of-22 passing for 45 yards for the Redhawks.
 Jake Reynolds had a serious workout with 14 punts.

 THE TAKEAWAY